-Florida State was one of the few to respond.
-Orth scored a junior day invite and later returned for camp, but that was about the extent.
-That June, Sean Maguire was first to commit to the Seminoles 2012 class.
-Two months later, 5-star Jameis Winston was on board, too.
+Florida State was one of the first to respond.
+Perry scored a junior day invite and later returned for camp, but that was about the extent of the contact.
+That June, Sean Maguire committed to the Seminoles’ 2012 class, two months before 5-star Jameis Winston was on board as their second quarterback commitment.

-South Carolina didn’t respond after Orth’s first film submission, but he managed to catch the Gamecocks interest after a second attempt.
-Through an office administrator, former assistant Steve Spurrier Jr. reached out and invited him to junior day.
+South Carolina didn’t respond after his first film submission, though he managed to catch the Gamecocks’ interest with his second attempt.
+Through the help of an office administrator, former assistant Steve Spurrier Jr. reached out and invited him to junior day.

-Rusty got the word when he was at one of Perry’s baseball games, during his senior year.
+Rusty got the word when he was watching Perry play baseball during his senior year.

 “I was so fired up, excited, it was like a new life.
 This is awesome.,” Rusty said.
 “I told Perry and he was just running around excited, because he knew.

 “He said, ‘All I need is a chance.’”

 Four years later, Perry isn’t the only Orth son vying for a starting quarterback job.
 His younger brother, Evan, a redshirt freshman at South Alabama, is competing for the Jaguars’ No. 1 spot.